BADLADZ Resort

 How to get to Sinandigan Lighthouse

-The lighthouse at Sinandigan is found roughly 2km from the town of Sabang in Puerto Galera.
+One of the Puerto Galera hiking destinations is the lighthouse at Sinandigan which is roughly 2km from the town of Sabang in Puerto Galera.
 Sinandigan is a smaller town separated from Sabang by a long semi-paved hill leading into the Sinandigan area.
 If you are planning to make the trek to view the lighthouse from Sabang, be sure to keep this long steep hill in mind, as your trek will most likely take an hour or more doing so.

-If you would like to take in all the beauty of this amazing location at Sinandigan lighthouse and would like to avoid as much hiking as possible, getting to the starting point for this trek is simple as well, just ask any trike or jeepney driver here in Puerto Galera and they can tell you where you need to go in order to start this adventure hike.
+If you would like to take in all the beauty of this amazing location at Sinandigan lighthouse.
+And would like to avoid as much hiking as possible.
+Getting to the starting point for this trek is simple as well.
+Just ask any trike or jeepney driver here in Puerto Galera.
+They can tell you where you need to go in order to start this Puerto Galera adventure hike.
 Once you start from the trailhead, you will need to trek uphill for roughly 20 minutes on a trail that previous travelers have carved into the limestone path.
 Even though you can get to Sinandigan Lighthouse in just a 20-30 minute hike, some travelers like the idea of staying here overnight.
 In that case, there are a few camping areas near the lighthouses should you decide to be adventurous and stay in this amazing location overnight.

-If you have any other questions about Sinandigan lighthouse or would like more information on how you, a group of friends, or family can come to experience this amazing viewpoint in Puerto Galera, come see us at BADLADZ Adventure Resorts and we will be glad to help you plan this amazing adventure.
+If you have any other questions about Sinandigan lighthouse or would like more information on how you, a group of friends, or family can come to experience this amazing viewpoint in Puerto Galera.
+Come see us at BADLADZ Beach & Dive Resort and we will be glad to help you plan this amazing adventure.

 Cheers,